aishirou/Yumiru/README.md

-# sora
+# Yumiru
-sora bot whatever bro
+to be done soon